 (c) Incest.
 Sexual intercourse or sexual contact with a person known to be related to them, either legitimately or illegitimately, as an ancestor, descendant, brother, or sister of either wholly or half related.
-Descendant includes stepchildren and adopted children under the age of ((eighteen)) 18.
+Descendant includes stepchildren and adopted children under the age of eighteen.

-(d) Statutory rape. ((Consensual)) Nonforcible sexual intercourse between someone who is ((eighteen)) 18 years of age or older and someone who is under the age of ((sixteen)) 16.
+(d) Statutory rape.
+Non-forcible sexual intercourse between someone who is eighteen years of age or older and someone who is under the age of sixteen.

 (4) Domestic violence.
-Physical violence, bodily injury, assault, the infliction of fear of imminent physical harm, sexual assault, or stalking committed by a person with whom the victim shares a child in 5/05/2025 12:38 PM [78] NOT FOR FILING RDS-6366.1 common, by a person who is cohabitating with or has cohabitated with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the state of Washington, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the state of Washington, RCW ((26.50.010)) 26.55.010.
+Physical violence, bodily injury, assault, the infliction of fear of imminent physical harm, sexual assault, or stalking committed by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabited with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the state of Washington, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the state of Washington, RCW 26.55.010.